 With about $2 billion expected to be available from Fremont’s deposits for investing in CSE’s portfolio, and this new $400 million in cash, CSE should have a lot more dry powder in the form of money to lend while lending is tight.

 This one could be uncertain for quite a while, though, since the acquisition of a bank changes their makeup significantly and would mean they’ll either have to buy a lot of mortgages to continue being classified as a REIT, or sell off their mortgage portfolio (which is high quality) and their healthcare net lease business and become a specialty lender with a deposit bank for lower-cost funding.

 Should be an interesting few months as they sort through their options, but certainly one option means they would retain a lot more of their earnings in order to grow (which they’re not allowed to do as a REIT), and that would mean a lot of yield-focused investors would flee, regardless of the soundness of the strategy.--------------advertisement--------------

-Personal Capital is an advertiser with Stock Gumshoe, but Travis also uses it every day for his personal accounts and finds it invaluable.
-Here's what he said: "They offer a great (and genuinely FREE) 'second opinion' for your financial plan, but what I love most is their automated financial dashboard -- ...
+Personal Capital is an advertiser with Stock Gumshoe, but Travis also uses it every day.
+He says: "They offer a great (and genuinely FREE) 'second opinion' for your financial plan, but what I love most is their automated financial dashboard -- it will ...